ccamel/ccamel/README.md

 - 🐈🐈‍⬛ I have 2 cats!

 - 🧑‍💻 I don't consider myself geek but my adventure with computers started at age 10 with the [Hector 2HR](https://en.wikipedia.org/wiki/Hector_(microcomputer)) followed by the [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500) a few years later.

+- 📆 I'm nostalgic for the 80's, and yes, I love vintage and the charm of objects from past decades.

 <br/>